 Wool refers to the soft curly hair of sheep and other animals like alpaca, camel, cashmere goat.
 It is a renewable fiber and hence may be termed eco-friendly but for the fact that the process of extracting the wool and converting it into fabric make it anything but eco-friendly because of the various chemicals used.
 But organic wool is different.
 It follows strict guidelines as to the hormones given to the animals, pesticides used in pastures.
 Only organically grown feed is given to the animals.

 14. Recycled fabrics

 What do you do with dresses and t-shirts you have outgrown, or which are now out of fashion?
 You can take the fabric from these and convert them into clothing.
 Nothing can be more green.

-Creating competitively priced good quality fabric while reducing the ecological impact is difficult but not unattainable for fabric manufacturing companies.
+Creating competitively priced good quality fabric while reducing the environmental impact is difficult but not unattainable for fabric manufacturing companies.
 The latest technology is used at all stages of manufacture to minimize environmental impact.
-Use of organic fibers and environmentally-friendly dyes have changed the ecological outlook to some degree.
+Use of organic fibers and environmentally-friendly dyes has changed the ecological outlook to some degree.
 Now the designers and consumers have to be aware and take a stand.

 No effort should be spared in maintaining our earth’s ecological balance.
 How long do we dare to live like an ostrich pretending to ignore the damage to our environment for our selfish desires?
 Fashion is ephemeral but earth need no be.